Medowhill/pl_articles/en/3/index.md

 ## Tail Call Optimization

 If the last action of a function is calling a function, then the call is a tail call.
 When a tail call happens, after the call, the *callee* does every computation and thus the local variables of the *caller* have no need to remain.
 The stack frame of the caller can be destroyed.
 Most functional languages optimize tail calls.
 At compile time, compilers check whether calls are tail calls.
-If a call is a tail call, the compilers generate code, which eliminates the stack frame of the caller before the call.
+If a call is a tail call, the compilers generate code that eliminates the stack frame of the caller before the call.
 They do not optimize non-tail function calls because the local variables of the callers can be used after returning from the callees.
 If every function call in a program is a tail call, a stack never grows so that the program is safe from stack overflow.

 ```scala
 def factorial(n: Int): Int = if (n <= 0) 1 else n * factorial(n - 1)